vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vic_appliance.md

      - Paste the contents of the Certificate Authority (CA) file in the **Certificate Authority Certificate** text box.
     - To use a certificate that uses an intermediate CA, see [Use a Certificate with an Intermediate CA for the vSphere Integrated Containers Appliance](vic_cert_reference.md#intermediateca).
     - To use auto-generated certificates, leave the **Appliance TLS Certificate**, **Appliance TLS Certificate Key**, and **Certificate Authority Certificate** text boxes blank.
-5. In the **Appliance Configuration Port** text box, optionally change the port on which to publish the vSphere Integrated Containers Getting Started page.
+5. In the **Appliance Configuration Port** text box, optionally change the port on which to publish the vSphere Integrated Containers appliance welcome page.

 5. Expand **Networking Properties** and optionally configure a static IP address and fully qualified domain name (FQDN) for the appliance VM.